RokuHanmar/Lone-Ranger---A-New-Vegas-Asexuality-Mod/README.md

 # Lone-Ranger---A-New-Vegas-Asexuality-Mod
-Adds a new perk, Lone Ranger to the game
+This mod adds a new perk, Lone Ranger to Fallout New Vegas.
+Lone Ranger prevents the player from taking the Black Widow, Lady Killer, Confirmed Bachelor or Cherchez la Femme perks.
+In return, version 1.0.3 will allow the player to deal 10% damage to all human enemies at the cost of the unique dialogue and opportunities presented by the aforementioned perks.
+Contrastingly, version 1.0.4 will grant the player an extra 10% damage threshold to all attacks coming from a human enemy.

 Manual Installation: